GitZH-Chen/RiemGCP/README.md

 ## Implementation
 Please check `requirements.txt` for the required packages.

-For dataset preparation, please refer to [fast-MPN-COV](https://github.com/jiangtaoxie/fast-MPN-COV).
+For the preparation of three FGVC datasets, please refer to [fast-MPN-COV](https://github.com/jiangtaoxie/fast-MPN-COV).

 ## Experiments
 You can find all the scripts to compare Pow-EMLR, Pow-TMLR, and ScalePow-EMLR in `experiments.sh`.